LukasXavier/VisualCube/README.md

 <img src="docs/images/7x7_solved.png"
      alt="a solved 7x7 unfolded">

+# getting started
+install the latest version of python3.

+run `pip install -r requirements.txt` while in the git repo.

+The entry point is `visualCube.py`*.

+*This app currently takes input from the user through stdin.
 # extra
 I've included a small vscode settings file containing some todo highlighting rules that I personally use.
 They may appear through my source code so I thought